 - mnesia:dirty_last(Tab) works exactly like mnesia:dirty_first/1 but returns the last object in Erlang term order for the table type ordered_set.
 For all other table types, mnesia:dirty_first/1 and mnesia:dirty_last/1 are synonyms. - mnesia:dirty_prev(Tab, Key) works exactly like mnesia:dirty_next/2 but returns the previous object in Erlang term order for the table type ordered_set.
-For all other table types, mnesia:dirty_next/2 and mnesia:dirty_prev/2 are synonyms. - mnesia:dirty_slot(Tab, Slot) returns the list of records that are associated with Slot in a table.
-It can be used to traverse a table in a manner similar to the function dirty_next/2.
-A table has a number of slots that range from zero to some unknown upper bound.
-The function dirty_slot/2 returns the special atom '\$end_of_table' when the end of the table is reached.
+For all other table types, mnesia:dirty_next/2 and mnesia:dirty_prev/2 are synonyms.

-The behavior of this function is undefined if the table is written on while being traversed.
-The function mnesia:read_lock_table(Tab) can be used to ensure that no transaction-protected writes are performed during the iteration.
+- The behavior of this function is undefined if the table is written on while being traversed.
+The function mnesia:read_lock_table(Tab) can be used to ensure that no transaction-protected writes are performed during the iteration. - mnesia:dirty_update_counter({Tab,Key}, Val).

-• mnesia:dirty_update_counter({Tab,Key}, Val).
 Counters are positive integers with a value greater than or equal to zero.
 Updating a counter adds Val and the counter where Val is a positive or negative integer.